raymonhardy/MassText/README.md

 1. Twilio

    - First create a free Twilio accounthttps://www.twilio.com/try-twilio
-     b.
-Find your "account sid" and your "authentication token" in the settings in Twilio
+   - Find your "account sid" and your "authentication token" in the settings in Twilio
-     c.
-Place your "account sid" and "authentication token" into the TwilioCreds.txt text file
+   - Place your "account sid" and "authentication token" into the TwilioCreds.txt text file

 2. Gmail
    a.
 Then create a free gmail account https://accounts.google.com/signup/v2/webcreateaccount?hl=en&flowName=GlifWebSignIn&flowEntry=SignUp